blind-contours/EffectXshift/README.md

 To utilize the package, users need to provide vectors for exposures, covariates, and outcomes.
-They also specify the respective $\delta$ for each exposure (indicating the degree of shift).
+They also specify the respective $\delta$ for each exposure (indicating the degree of shift); unnamed delta vectors are matched to exposure columns in order.
 The `top_n` parameter defines the top number of effect modification exposure-covariate pairs.
 A detailed guide is provided in the vignette.
 With these inputs, `EffectXshift` processes the data and delivers tables showcasing fold-specific results and aggregated outcomes, allowing users to glean insights effectively.

 `EffectXshift` also incorporates features from the `sl3` package (Coyle, Hejazi, Malenica, et al. 2022), facilitating ensemble machine learning